 Who Pays My Medical Bills if I get Hit by a Car?

 One of the most common worries following a pedestrian accident are all of the medical bills that come flooding in afterwards.
 Do not let this stop you from getting the medical treatment that you need, especially given how serious pedestrian accidents can be.
 The question as to who pays the medical bills and when is one of the most complex questions in personal injury cases.
 The answers depends on a number of factors.
 There is no one right answer for everyone and it is best to discuss the particulars of your situation with your attorney as early as on as possible.
 If not handled correctly, it can become a mess.
 The short answer is that if the driver ends up being held legally responsible (or accepts responsibility voluntarily), their insurance will likely be the one paying the medical and other expenses.
 It is often a long process involving several considerations to both protect your credit and make sure that everything is handled as efficiently as possible.

 You do not have go through this alone.
 Your primary concern should be your physical recovery, but that does not mean that you should wait to discuss your options with a lawyer.
 Speak with an attorney early on to be sure that your interests are protected.
 You must be at all times prepared to file a claim against the other driver.
 With your legal worries in someone else’s hands, you can more fully focus on getting better.
-Following a pedestrian accident, give us a call at 630 250-8813 for a no obligation, complimentary strategy session with the attorney.
+Following a pedestrian accident, give us a call at 630 250-8813 for a no obligation, complimentary strategy session with the attorney at our Elgin law firm.